waterbear-cloud/paco/docs/aim-config.rst

         name: prod
         title: Production

-Container names are special in the configuration, as they can be concatenated together to generate CloudFormation and AWS resource names.
-Since they are used this way, container names have the following restrictions on them:
+..
+Attention:: Key naming warning: As the key names you choose will be used in the names of
+    resources provisioned in AWS, they should be as short and simple as possible.
+If you wanted rename keys, you need to first delete all of your AWS resources under their old key names, then recreate them with their new name.
+Try to give everything short, reasonable names.

+Key names have the following restrictions:

   * Can contain only letters, numbers, hyphens and underscores.